 Fusarium Head Blight Risk Tool

-Low risk as of May 15, 2026.
-Wheat is at the end of flowering.
+High risk as of May 26, 2026; however, wheat has finished flowering.
 To see commentary from Extension Pathologists, click on the megaphone icon in the top right corner.

 General Notes